US STOCKS-Wall St overcomes choppy trading to close higher | Headlines

 US STOCKS-Wall St overcomes choppy trading to close higher

-Another seesaw session ended with the Wall Street benchmarks in positive territory and the energy index at a record high, although trading reflected investor uncertainty about how to play the current market.
+Another seesaw session ended with the Wall Street benchmarks in positive territory and the energy index at a multi-year high, although trading reflected investor uncertainty about how to play the current market.

 Recent sessions have been choppy, as the prospect of an aggressive rate-hike campaign by the U.S. Federal Reserve looms large and investors seek to position themselves accordingly - a task not made easy by lingering pandemic influences on the economy and geopolitical tension in Europe.
 The S&P 500 and the Nasdaq logged their largest two-day gains since April 2020 on the final trading day of January, which still turned out to be their worst monthly performance since March 2020.